PCRE2Project/pcre2/doc/html/README.txt

 (E) Auxiliary files for building PCRE2 "by hand"

-  pcre2.h.generic         ) a version of the public PCRE2 header file
+  src/pcre2.h.generic     ) a version of the public PCRE2 header file
                           )   for use in non-"configure" environments
-  config.h.generic        ) a version of config.h for use in non-"configure"
+  src/config.h.generic    ) a version of config.h for use in non-"configure"
                           )   environments

 Philip Hazel
 Email local part: ph10
 Email domain: cam.ac.uk
-Last updated: 17 June 2017
+Last updated: 18 July 2017